engrinak/engrinak.github.io/_posts/2020-06-01-google-location-history.markdown

 * iPhone with google maps with permission set to "always allow" access to device location

 We can start by importing some things that we know we're going to need.
-And then we can load the json data with pandas using json_normalize.
-By examining the json data, we can see that 'locations' is probably the root note so we can start with that.
+And then we can load the json data with pandas using `json_normalize`.
+By examining the json data, we can see that `locations` is probably the root note so we can start with that.

 ```python